Fixed Fee Probate Services Kesgrave Ipswich

 How soon can a Grant of Probate / Grant of Letters of Administration be obtained?

-In straightforward estates.
-We can prepare all the necessary papers within 5 working days of receiving full information about the estate from the Executor/ Administrator.
+In straightforward estates, we can prepare all the necessary papers within 5 working days.
+From receiving full information about the estate from the Executor/ Administrator.

-We can then obtain the Grant within 10 working days of the Executor/ Administrator signing and returning the duly signed papers to us.
+We can then obtain the Grant within 10 working days.
+From when the Executor/ Administrator signs and returns the duly signed papers to us.

 Who are Premier Solicitors?

-Premier Solicitors was founded in 2006, operating nationally.
-Premier Solicitors is a leading law firm.
+Premier Solicitors is a leading national law firm founded in 2006.
 The Firm is Lexcel accredited, a Law Society nationally recognised quality mark for law firms.

-In partnership with Premier Solicitors.
-Mind at Rest Wills offers competitive fixed fee probate services.
+In partnership with Premier Solicitors Mind at Rest Wills offers competitive fixed fee probate services.
 We are dedicated to providing our clients with a professional and affordable probate service.
-And above all are committed to providing appropriate solutions and excellent customer service.
+And above all, we are committed to providing appropriate solutions and excellent customer service.

 To have a chat about your needs and get a quote you can call us on 01473 760761 or fill in our Probate Enquiry Form and we will get back to you.